Marked Revised 6.17.23

 Bylaws Appendix B: Matters on Which a Quorum and Vote of the Council Is Required

-The National Council on Disability recognizes that not every routine activity undertaken by individual Staff or Members rises to the level of agency action which must be subject to a majority vote of a quorum of the Council.
-The following are a list of actions which shall require a vote of the Council.
-Nothing on this list precludes undertaking of other permitted actions by vote of the Council if so desired by the Members or the Chair.
+The National Council on Disability recognizes that not every routine activity undertaken by individual Staff or Council Members rises to the level of agency action which must be subject to a majority vote of a quorum of the Council.
+The following is a list of actions which shall require a vote of the Council.
+Nothing on this list precludes undertaking of other permitted actions by vote of the Council if so desired by the Council Members or the Chairperson.

 - Any new projects or project proposals which require the expenditure of at least $15,000 of Council funds or significant staff time.

-- Any new policy proposed by the Governance and Planning Committee to govern the operations of the Council.
+- Any new policy proposed by the Executive Committee to govern the operations of the Council.

 - The annual budget of the Council, and any substantial changes thereto, except that the requirement of a vote for changes to the budget may be suspended consistent with the powers of the Executive Committee in section 6.2.5 of these Bylaws.

-- Consistent with these bylaws, changes to appendices B, C, and D of these bylaws.
+- Amendments or revisions to these Bylaws, and Consistent with these Bylaws, changes to Appendices B, C, and D of these Bylaws.